shubhamkhuntia/shubhamkhuntia/README.md

 I love searching and knowing about different technologies.
 I like exploring a lot.

-Skills: NODE JS / REACT / JS / JAVA / EJS / Git /
+Skills: NodeJS / REACT / JS / JAVA / EJS / Git /

-- 🔭 I’m currently working on creating a platform to facilitate acessibilty to lecture notes of college .
+- 🔭 I’m currently working on creating a backend application for FLight Booking .
 - 🌱 I’m currently learning JAVA and REACTJS
 - 📫 How to reach me: shubhamkhuntia786@gmail.com
 - 😄 Pronouns: He